Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 ### What it's doing *for me*

-As a worker therefore, I expect GenAI to be used to create rough drafts of the any final product I'm working on, with me going through that draft and making the necessary adjustments.
+As a worker, I therefore expect GenAI to be used to create rough drafts of the any final product I'm working on, with me going through that draft and making the necessary adjustments.
 When evaluating if any of these tools is useful to me then, the mathematical theory I'm trying to validate is:

 > Prompting + Suggestion Time + Vetting Time <u><</u> Time to do it myself